Wild animals in Calgary's natural areas

 The City of Calgary Parks will manage issues related to ground squirrels on City-owned land when holes pose a safety risk for people and their pets (such as sports fields) or threaten municipal land (such as causing slope failures).
 The City does not conduct gopher control in natural environment parks in Calgary.

-If you have any other concerns or questions about bats, please call the Bat Conservation Society of Calgary at 403-295-6227.
+If you have any other concerns or questions about bats, visit the Bat Conservation Society of Calgary.

 Magpies eat nuts, sunflower seeds, insects and small animals.
 They are scavenger birds and are well adapted to our environment.
 Young magpies will make a lot of noise when they want to be fed.
 Older magpies are noisy when trying to scare predators away from their nest.
 If you have a noisy magpie near your house, there is probably a food source nearby – therefore, removing the food source should solve the problem.